arc-bphc/arc-site/README.md

 Here are some Instructions for the future developers:

 1. mdx and md files go into the data folder
-2. Add blog posts to projects folder but add the links to them in the `data/blogData.js` similar to the ones that already exist
-3. All the project posts go in the `data/projects` folder
+2. All the project posts go in the `data/projects` folder
-4. To add resources, check the `data/resources` folder
+3. To add resources
+   - Add the md/mdx files in the `resources/resource_name` folder
+   - Then add the images to `public/static/assets/images/resourcenameResources`
+   - Please follow this process and don't add images anywhere else
-5. NOTE: Ensure you add TOCInline component for the resources so that you get a table of contents
+4. NOTE: Ensure you add TOCInline component for the resources so that you get a table of contents
-6. Also ensure the md/mdx files under resources do have `orderInSidebar` parameter
+5. Also ensure the md/mdx files under resources do have `orderInSidebar` parameter
-7. Inorder to create a new route
+6. Inorder to create a new route
    - Create a new base page in the `pages`
    - If it's supposed to work with slugs, just replicate an existing folder such as `projects`
    - Then make a Layout for the same in the `layouts` directory